istlab/Alitheia-Core/README-BUILD.txt

 - Make invokes Maven for building the Java parts

 You will find Makefiles and POM files in most of the source directories.
-Often the Makefiles have nothing buy a build target that invokes Maven;
+Often the Makefiles have nothing but a build target that invokes Maven;
-this accomodates UNIX dinosaurs who like to run 'make' from the command line and watch what happens.
+this accommodates UNIX dinosaurs who like to run 'make' from the command line and watch what happens.

 The design goals for the build system as a whole are: